techidaily/site-facebook/source/_posts/facebooks-concealed-regulations-for-acquaintanceship.md

 ![Facebook Add Friend button on a person's profile page.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/06/Facebook-Add-Friend.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/g6xXIR_Uh1A?si=TMXzklPEY50MUM05" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  To cancel a friend request, go back to their profile, click that same button, which now reads**Cancel Request** .
 You can also remove a friend via your Friends list.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Q_69vX9wnRE?si=FtLxkpRhPORqcMeE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Find Out Whether Someone Denied Your Facebook Friend Request

 ![Cancel Facebook Friend Request](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/cancel-facebook-friend-request.jpg)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6xGqSETroqA?si=4C1GPgXi-AksR_oO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

  To find out whether someone actively denied your friend request, search for their profile on Facebook, and check the friendship status next to their profile image and name.
 If it says**Cancel request** , they have yet to respond to your request.
 Should you see the**Add friend** option, you probably didn't successfully send a friend request or they denied you more than a year ago.